CliMA/Land/docs/src/index.md

 # WaterPhysics.jl

-Temperature dependencies of water physical properties.
+Temperature dependencies of water and other trace molecule physical properties.
 See [`WaterPhysics.jl`](https://github.com/Yujie-W/WaterPhysics.jl) for the source code.